 The science of acoustics deals with sound in the built environment.
-Interior designers need to understand and be able to apply these basics for the NCIDQ Exam, on both the Practicum and for IDFX and IDPX.
+Therefore, interior designers need to understand and be able to apply these basics for the NCIDQ Exam, on both the Practicum and for IDFX and IDPX.

 For example, are you seeking to reduce sound traveling between rooms in an office space?